-Below you will find 7 fun snowman games and activities to help you enjoy the winter.
-These games are great for preschool, snow-days, or even winter party’s.
+Below you will find 21 fun snowman craft games and activities for preschool to help you enjoy the winter.
+These games are also great for older classes which minor updates, snow-days, or even a winter themed party.

 1. SNOWMAN BOWLING

 Fill two liter pop bottles with some sand; paint them white and add a snowman face!
 The children then row a ball at the snowmen and try to knock them down ( You can play this seasonal game from first snowfall to last )

 ( Team game good for a party )

 |A roll of toilet paper for each team.||Sheet of orange, black, red and yellow construction paper for each team.|